WHO WE ARE

 A musician, writer and health educator, she has touched thousands of lives through her publications (including the ‘bible’ on women’s health, Our Bodies, Ourselves, the UK editions of which she was co-author), through her teaching and presentations, and through her musical endeavours.

 Since she developed Post-Viral Fatigue Syndrome back in the 1990s, Jill began to fuse her inspirational talents and expertise around music and health.

 It was her personal experience of illness and disability that precipitated this, together with her good fortune in encountering Pamela Corin, with whom she embarked on a rigorous training in Awareness.
-Giving Voice came into being as a result, and it has been in a continual state of development ever since.
+GV came into being as a result, and it has been in a continual state of development ever since.
 She lives in awe and gratefulness for what it offers and teaches her – and others.

 Caroline first came across Jill Rakusen in about 1994 when she was invited by a friend to attend the Sheffield Chanting Group, which Jill was leading.
 She loved it immediately.
 Jill’s approach made learning the songs so easy and fun.
 It seemed to build on the practical joy of singing that she had rediscovered when her children were born.
 And it seemed to release her fear about ‘getting it wrong’.
 Gradually her true voice began to be liberated.
-As Giving Voice developed, she started to go to advanced courses and Residentials, and continued to recognise and develop the relationship between her true self and how she sang.
+As GV developed, she started to go to advanced courses and Residentials, and continued to recognise and develop the relationship between her true self and how she sang.